ieb/NmeaApp/README.md

 * [x] Fixed tcp server
 * [x] Confirm works on ChromeOS
-* [ ] Finish testing.
+* [x] Finish testing.
 * [x] Write a gs_usb driver to read NMEA2000 bytes directly from the CAN bus via one of the cheap, very low power, USB-Can adapters (eg CandelLite).
 The firmware is available in source code which reveals the USB protocol, so no USB drivers needed (they are not available in ChromeOS).
 There is also a Python module that uses usblib to access gs_usb.
+* [ ] Allow maximise 1 cell.
 * [ ] Write a B&G view.
 * [ ] Do some fun visualizations, charts, etc.